guitarvydas/html-larson/doc/START-HERE.md

-The top-most summary is in larson.md.
+The top-most summary is in `larson.md`.

-Start there, then look at the individual summaries.
+Start there, then look at the individual summaries referred to in `larson.md`.